Meat Cuts

 5. Side (bacon, spare ribs).

-Those main cuts are further broken down to additional parts.
-They all have unique names and numbers and they are listed in a trade catalog.
-These five primary cuts are the meat that a home sausage maker will be able to purchase in a supermarket.
-There are many meat products and known sausages that require meats from other parts of the hog’s body than those five primary cuts mentioned above.
-To make liver sausages you need liver, fat, meat from heads, brains, kidneys, hearts, back fat, lungs, tripes, etc. To make head cheese you need head meat, shank (hocks) and skins.
+Those main cuts are further broken down into additional parts.
+They all have unique names and numbers and are listed in a trade catalog.
+These five primary cuts are the meat a home sausage maker can purchase in a supermarket.
+Many meat products and known sausages require meats from other parts of the hog’s body than those five primary cuts mentioned above.
+To make liver sausages, you need liver, fat, meat from heads, brains, kidneys, hearts, back fat, lungs, tripes, etc. To make head cheese, you need head meat, shank (hocks) and skins.<,/p>

 Pork butt